 This query will filter all hosts with free RAM greater or equal than 1024 MB and at the same time with free disk space greater or equal than 200 GB.

 Many filters use data from scheduler_hints, that is defined in the moment of creation of the new server for the user.
-The only exception for this rule is JsonFilter, that takes data in some strange difficult to understand way.
+The only exception for this rule is JsonFilter, that takes data from the schedulers HostState data structure directly.
+Variable naming, such as the $free_ram_mb example above, should be based on those attributes.

 scheduler.
 This setting can be used multiple times.